Summary

 On this page

-Epilepsy is a common condition of the brain in which a person has a tendency to have recurrent unprovoked seizures.
+Epilepsy is a common condition of the brain where a person has a tendency to have recurrent unprovoked seizures.

-Your risk level depends on the type of seizures you have, and your lifestyle.
+Different types of seizures carry different risks, and lifestyle can also influence risk.
 For instance, poorly controlled tonic-clonic seizures pose the highest safety risk, and if you take part in activities such as mountain climbing, this risk is increased.

-Life is never risk-free, but taking positive action to reduce your seizures, thinking about risks specific to you and discussing seizure management with your doctor are a start to reducing some of your seizure-related risks.
+Life is never risk-free, but thinking about risks specific to you and discussing seizure management with your doctor are a good start to reducing some of your risks.

-If you are with someone having a tonic-clonic seizure (where the body stiffens, followed by general muscle jerking), try to:
+If you are with someone having a tonic-clonic seizure (where the body stiffens, followed by rhythmic muscle jerking), try to:

 Epilepsy Smart Australia have produced a Seizure first aid information sheet showing what to do if someone has a seizure.